-The station was closed from August 2013 to June 2015 — over 650 days — to prevent protests in Tahrir Square.
+The station was closed from August 2013 to June 2015 -- over 650 days -- to prevent the supporters of ousted president Mohamed Morsi from setting up a camp in Tahrir Square.

-The reopening of the station in June 2015 was a relief to passengers who were forced to commute longer periods and pay extra fees.
+The reopening of the station in June was a relief to passengers who commuted for longer periods of times and had to pay extra fees.

 In anticipation of the fifth anniversary of the uprising, Egyptian police, aided by army personnel, have upped security in the face of possible protests.

 No established political groups or movements have endorsed calls for protests on 25 January.

 On Sunday, President Abdel-Fattah El-Sisi delivered a speech commemorating the anniversary of 25 January 2011.